codacy/pulse-user-docs/docs/index.md

 Pulse uses these reports to calculate the metrics [Median time to recovery](metrics.md#median-time-to-recover) and [Change failure rate](metrics.md#change-failure-rate).

-You must send the following information when reporting incidents to Pulse:
+Send the following information when reporting **incidents** to Pulse:

 | Field             | Description                                    | Format                                       |
 | ----------------- | ---------------------------------------------- | -------------------------------------------- |